pushpad/pushpad-ruby/README.md

   image_url: "https://example.com/assets/image.png", # optional, an image to display in the notification content
   ttl: 604800, # optional, drop the notification after this number of seconds if a device is offline
   require_interaction: true, # optional, prevent Chrome on desktop from automatically closing the notification after a few seconds
+  silent: false, # optional, enable this option if you want a mute notification without any sound
   urgent: false, # optional, enable this option only for time-sensitive alerts (e.g. incoming phone call)
   custom_data: "123", # optional, a string that is passed as an argument to action button callbacks
   # optional, add some action buttons to the notification